Tortellini: Origins

 The origin of tortellini is disputed; both Bologna and Modena, cities in the Emilia-Romagna region of Italy, claim to be its birthplace.
-The etymology of tortellini is the diminutive form of tortello, itself a diminutive of torta (lit. 'cake' or 'pie').
+The word tortellino is a diminutive form of tortello, itself a diminutive of torta, meaning "cake" or "pie".

 The recipe for a dish called tortelletti appears in 1570 from Bartolomeo Scappi.
 Vincenzo Tanara's writings in the mid-17th century may be responsible for the pasta's renaming to tortellini.
 In the 1800s, legends sprang up to explain the recipe's origins, offering a compromise.
 Castelfranco Emilia, located between Bologna and Modena, is featured in one legend, in which Venus stays at an inn.
 Overcome by her beauty, the innkeeper spies on her through a keyhole, through which he can only see her navel.
 He is inspired to create a pasta in this shape.
 This legend would be at the origin of the term ombelico di Venere (lit.
 'Venus' navel'), occasionally used to describe tortellini.
 In honour of this legend, an annual festival is held in Castelfranco Emilia.
 Another legend posits that the shape comes from Modena's architecture, which resembles a turtle.